How a Logo Design can Impact Your Business

 This describes not only the brand name but also the product and services the brand is offering.

-Non-Descriptive Logo: Non-descriptive logos are usually opted by big organisations or companies which knows that their customers understand their products and services.
+Non-Descriptive Logo: Non-descriptive logos are usually opted by big organisations or companies which know that their customers understand their products and services.

 McDonald’s logo design is one famous example.